 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-The windows are mixed age, and UPVC/aluminium double glazed types.
-The external doors to the front entrance and kitchen are UPVC double glazed.
-There are timber fascias to the extension.
+The windows are mostly double glazed UPVC casements, there is a single glazed timber sash and case window to the kitchen, and there is a timber framed window with stained and leaded glass on the landing.
+The front entrance has a timber panelled door with stained and leaded glass.
+The exterior-quality door between the kitchen and porch is timber and part glazed, and the dining room has UPVC double glazed French doors.
+The fascias and bargeboards are clad with PVC.
+The nature and condition of the underlying material has not been confirmed.

 External decorations Visually inspected.

-Conservatories / porches Not applicable.
+Conservatories / porches Visually inspected.

+The walls of the porch are of brick pointed construction, which are dry lined internally.
+The windows and door are UPVC double glazed, and the roof is formed with polycarbonate.
+The solid floor was covered with vinyl and not inspected.

 Communal areas Not applicable.
-Garages and permanent outbuildings There is no garage nor are there any permanent outbuildings.
+Garages and permanent outbuildings Visually inspected.
+There is a detached garage and store, with a combined gross internal floor area of 18m or thereby.
+The building is of timber frame construction.
+There is a fibre cement cladding to the walls which is suspected to the contain asbestos.
+Any such material should not be drilled, sanded or disturbed without obtaining prior advice from a licensed specialist.
+The roof is clad with corrugated iron sheeting Outside areas and boundaries Visually inspected.

 Outside areas and boundaries Visually inspected.
-The property fronts directly onto the public footpath.
-The garden to the rear is partly enclosed with timber fencing, hedges and a stone dyke.
+There are gardens to the front and rear of the property, and a driveway runs alongside the house.
+The boundaries are defined with brick walls, timber fencing, prefabricated fencing panels and hedges.

 Ceilings Visually inspected from floor level.
-The ceilings appear to be lined with plasterboard, although it is possible that some original lath and plaster ceilings remain.
+The ceilings appear to be lined with a mix of timber lath and plaster and plasterboard.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The main walls are dry lined and part plastered on the hard internally, and the partitions are a mix of solid construction and timber studs.
+The main walls are dry lined internally, and the partitions are a mix of solid construction and timber studs.

-- Floors including sub floors The floors are a mix of suspended timber and solid concrete construction.
-It was not possible to inspect the floor surfaces due to the presence of fitted coverings in all rooms.
+Floors including sub floors The floors are a mix of suspended timber and solid concrete construction.
+It was not possible to inspect the floor surfaces in some rooms due to the presence of fitted coverings.
 No access was gained into the sub-floor areas.

 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-The internal doors are flush timber.
-There are fitted units in the kitchen which are on fairly modern lines.
-A timber carpeted staircase with wall mounted handrails provides access to the first floor landing from the hall.
+The internal doors are timber panelled.
+The panelled door between the entrance vestibule and hall has stained and leaded glass.
+There are fitted units in the kitchen, which are on modern lines.
+A timber carpeted staircase provides access to the first floor landings from the hall.

 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-The lounge a ground floor bedroom have tiled fireplaces with open fires, although the openings were boarded off at the time of the survey and electric fires placed in front.
-Accordingly, the flues were not inspected.
-Internal decorations Accordingly, the flues were not inspected.
-Internal decorations Internal decorations Cellars Accordingly, the flues were not inspected.
-Accordingly, the flues were not inspected.
-Visually inspected.
-Accordingly, the flues were not inspected.
-Visually inspected.
-Cellars Accessible parts of the wiring were visually inspected without removing fittings.
+Fireplaces remain in the two public rooms, and have woodburning stoves installed.
+All other fireplaces have been removed and the openings blanked off.

+Internal decorations Visually inspected.
+Cellars Not applicable.

+Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
-If any services are turned off, the surveyor
+If any services are turned off, the surveyor will state that in the report and will not turn them on.
+Mains electricity.
+The electric meter and consumer unit are in the kitchen.